 Cost accounting means allocating and recording all the expenses incurred till the final result which clearly distinguish the costs and allocation for each and every expense.

-Below is the list of top 15 objectives of cost accounting –
+Below is the list of the top 15 objectives of cost accounting –

 #1 – Cost Allocation

-The primary purpose of cost accounting is allocating all the expenses incurred to the respective product and bifurcate the cost individually as and for incurred.
+The primary purpose of cost accounting is to allocate all the expenses incurred to the respective product and bifurcate the cost individually as and for incurred.

 #2 – Per Unit Cost of Different Types of Product